Better Hair Smoothie Recipe to Promote Growth and Stop Grey Hairs

 Research has also discovered that the flavonoid apigenin found in parsley stimulates hair growth.
 There’s much more on why parsley is so good for your hair and skin here.

-For a smoothie recipe like this where you are trying to increase healthy fats in your diet for beautiful hair my preferred ‘milk’ would be a half and half mixture of delicious coconut milk and water.
-Coconut milk in a BPA free carton is safer and easier than cans so you can get just the right amount each time.
+For a smoothie recipe like this, where you are trying to increase healthy fats in your diet for beautiful hair, my preferred ‘milk’ would be a half and half mixture of delicious coconut milk and water.
+Coconut milk in a BPA free carton like this is safer and easier than cans so you can get just the right amount each time.

 Other good options would be organic hemp milk or almond milk, coconut water, fermented kefir or unflavored bio live yogurt.
-Estrogenic soy milk and conventionally produced cow’s milk with hormone and antibiotic issues and allergenic compounds are best avoided.
+Soy milk and conventionally produced cow’s milk are best avoided.